• About

 1. Alternatively roast the eggplant on a gas burner inside using tongs.
 Roast one at a time until the skin chars, then continue cooking in the oven at 400 ℉ (205 ℃) until soft for about 20 minutes.

-2. Store the peeled and roasted eggplants in the freezer as-is.
+2. Store the peeled and roasted eggplants in the freezer as-is for up to 6 months.
 When ready to prepare, thaw at room temperature and continue with the recipe steps.

 Nutrition